Jane Morris: Life

 Jane Burden was born in Oxford, the daughter of a stableman, Robert Burden, and his wife Ann Maizey, who was a domestic servant or a laundress.
 At the time of her birth, her parents were living at St Helen's Passage, in the parish of St Peter-in-the-East, off Holywell Street in Oxford which has since been marked with a blue plaque.
 Her mother Ann was illiterate and probably came to Oxford as a domestic servant.
 Little is known of Jane Burden's childhood, but it was certainly poor.

 In October 1857, Burden and her sister Elizabeth, known as Bessie, attended a performance of the Drury Lane Theatre Company in Oxford.
 Jane Burden was noticed by Dante Gabriel Rossetti and Edward Burne-Jones who were members of a group of artists painting the Oxford Union murals, based on Arthurian tales.
 Struck by her beauty, they asked her to model for them.
 Burden sat mostly for Rossetti as a model for Queen Guinevere and afterwards for William Morris, who was working on an easel painting, La Belle Iseult, now in the Tate Gallery.
-During this period, Morris fell in love with Burden and they became engaged, though by her own admission she was not in love with Morris.
+During this period, Morris fell in love with Burden and they became engaged, though reportedly she was not in love with Morris.

 She became a skilled needlewoman, self-taught in ancient embroidery techniques, and later became renowned for her own embroideries.

 Jane married William Morris at St Michael at the Northgate in Oxford on 26 April 1859.
 After the marriage, the Morrises moved to the quasi-medieval Red House in Bexleyheath, Kent.
 While living there, they had two daughters, Jane Alice "Jenny," born 17 January 1861, and Mary "May" born 25 March 1862, who later edited her father's works.
 They moved to 26 Queen Square in London, which they shared with the design firm of Morris, Marshall, Faulkner & Co., and later bought Kelmscott House in Hammersmith as their main residence.
 Although Jane, her daughters Jenny and May, and her sister Bessie all supervised and embroidered for Morris & Co., credit for the designs were given to William Morris himself "in the interests of commercial success."
 The three embroidered panels depicting the illustrious women of Chaucer and Tennyson's writing now at Castle Howard were produced by Jane and Bessie in the 1880s.